flaf/miscellaneous/puppet/modules/mongodb/README.md

 # The option --norc is present to ignore the file
 # /root/.mongorc.js which allows to be connected directly
 # with the admin user in the admin base (like a .my.cnf
 # file).
-But, at this moment, the user doesn't exist.
+But, at this moment, the user doesn't exist yet.
 ~# mongo --norc
 MongoDB shell version: 2.4.9
 connecting to: test